Poulami-Nandi/reddit_trend_analyzer/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: General Issue / Bug / Feature Request
+name: General Issue OR Bug OR Feature Request
 about: Report a bug, suggest a feature, or ask a question
 title: "[Bug] <short description>" or "[Feature] <short description>"
 labels: ''